Italy coalition faces risk as Senate panel meets on Berlusconi

-ROME (Reuters) - A special Italian Senate committee meets on Monday to consider expelling Silvio Berlusconi from parliament over his conviction for tax fraud, but may take weeks to reach a decision, delaying a showdown which could shatter the fragile ruling coalition.
+ROME (Reuters) - A special committee of the Italian Senate meets on Monday to consider expelling Silvio Berlusconi following his conviction for tax fraud, a decision that could shatter the fragile ruling coalition and plunge Italy into fresh political crisis.

 Senior figures in Berlusconi’s center-right People of Freedom (PDL) party have threatened to pull out of Prime Minister Enrico Letta’s government if Berlusconi is stripped of his seat in the Senate.